 Wow, this "Permanent Portfolio" strategy really out-performs stocks!
 But of course, who puts all their money into stocks?
+(Of course, this chart is only for four months!
+Many other charts online show this portfolio far trailing stocks over time, probably due to the cash and gold content).

 What is a "Permanent Portfolio" strategy?